hicsail/zk-NLP/README.md

 ```

-## 🏋️‍♀️ Run your pythoon script inside the container
+## 🏋️‍♀️ Run your python script inside the container

 You can run your python script in docker shell and compile by miniwizpl in the following command.
 It entails the following four tags: